mphschmitt/chktropy/README.md

 Check the entropy of a password

 chktropy reads a password on the standard input, calculates its Shannon's entropy, and displays it on the standard output.
-It can also display the uncertainty of the password by displaying the number of characters in the password, the number of unique characters, and the number of passwords that can be generated with thoses characters.
+It can also display the number of characters in the password, the number of unique characters, and the number of passwords that can be generated with thoses characters.

 ## Usage